 Please visit BSA's website for artificial intelligence resources: www.bsa.org/AI

 Building Confidence and Trust in AI Systems

 AI can do great things, but we recognize that it must be developed and deployed responsibly.
-That means being responsible stewards of customer data; explaining how AI systems work; and using AI to reduce bias in decision making and increase inclusion.
+That means being responsible stewards of customer data; explaining how AI systems work; and designing and deploying AI systems in ways that account for the potential risk of unintended bias.
 BSA members recognize the importance of raising awareness of and building confidence in AI systems and will continue to be leaders in creating best practices surrounding the development and deployment of fair, explainable, and accountable AI technologies.

 Sound Data Innovation Policy

 The exponential increase in data, combined with increases in remote computing power and development of more sophisticated algorithms, has fueled advances in machine learning and AI.
 Capitalizing on these capabilities to facilitate the development of AI requires sound data innovation policies that (1) ensure data can move freely across borders, (2) guarantee open access to government data, (3) facilitate the development of value-added data services, and (4) maintain predictable, technology-neutral competition policies.